openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 running the vCPUs.
 This would, for example, allow for running of guest OS, where all vCPUs must be real-time capable, and so cannot reserve a vCPU for real-time tasks.
-This would require the schedular to treat the emulator threads as essentially being a virtual CPU in their own right.
-Such an enhancement is considered out of scope for this blueprint in order to remove any dependency on schedular modifications.
+This would require the scheduler to treat the emulator threads as essentially being a virtual CPU in their own right.
+Such an enhancement is considered out of scope for this blueprint in order to remove any dependency on scheduler modifications.
 It will be dealt with in a new blueprint

 * https://blueprints.launchpad.net/nova/+spec/libvirt-emulator-threads-policy